ecmwf/aviso/docs/source/contributing/aviso_server.rst

 Aviso Server Architecture
 =========================

+This section presents the general architecture for Aviso server.
+It shows components that are ECMWF specific such as Aviso Auth while others that are generic such as the key-value store.
+This architecture can therefore evolve and adapt to different infrastructures that are available to the users.

-Figure below shows the high-level architecture of Aviso server.
+Figure below shows the current high-level architecture of Aviso server.

 .. image:: ../_static/server_architecture.png